mauriciopoppe/blog/site/content/notes/learning-a-language.md

 * **It's a fun activity to do** - It's a hobby, and I look forward to practicing it, which is important for motivation.

-[^laoshu]: [laoshu50500 was a polyglot Youtuber and a language teacher](https://www.youtube.com/@laoshu505000) that recorded his interactions with people in lots of languages.
+[^laoshu]: [laoshu50500 was a polyglot Youtuber and a language teacher](https://www.youtube.com/@laoshu505000) who recorded his interactions with people in lots of languages.
 Watch a few videos and you'll see how good it feels to talk with someone else in their native language.
 RIP Moses.